IHE/ITI.Finance/input/pagecontent/volume-1.md

 * App - The point of service system is a Beneficiary Requestor that captures an enrollment request.
 * FIS - Financing and Insurance System is a Beneficiary Manager that manages data on beneficiaries and their coverage.
-* Client Registry - Client Registry is a Patient Identity Manager that is a central repository of patient data for the country.

 <figure>
 {%include usecase1-processflow.svg%}